miketrcs/DuplicateMacProvisionDMG/README.md

 <h2>Duplicate Mac Provisioning Flash Disk</h2>

+NOTE: Moving development to DuplicateMacProvisionDMGMulti.
+If there are any issues with this stable I will change otherwise no new features will be added.

 *** Danger, this can be a destructive script, read below fully, not responsible for data loss!!!
 Must edit script to change drive locations to match your setup ***

 This is a niche quick and dirty script for those wanting to speed up the process of duplicating Mac Provisioning USB Flash drives